kb-dk/newspaper-statistics/README.md

 In addition to the standard configuration parameters for autonomous components, this component requires the following properties (values given below are dummy-examples):
-    # statistics.outputdir: Where to place the generated statistics.
+ * statistics.outputdir: Where to place the generated statistics.
-    # statistics.zeroaccuracy.ignore: Should alto zero values be included in the accuracy mean.
-Default is that
+ * statistics.zeroaccuracy.ignore: Should alto zero values be included in the accuracy mean.
+Default is false.
-    false.